Review: Forza Horizon 3 – Sound the digeridoo

 While I could go on and on about all the features in Forza Horizon 3, you’d get bored reading because you’d just be anxious to play.
 There’s a ton of races to run, jumps to make, streets to drive on, bucket list challenges to discover, points of interest to explore, billboards to smash, speed trap cameras to trigger, and that doesn’t even include some of the customizations.

-For the first time you get to customize what your avatar looks like so it’s a little easier to feel an attachment to your player character when they’re shown in game.
+For the first time, you get to customize what your avatar looks like so it’s a little easier to feel an attachment to your player character when they’re shown in the game.
 There’s also a billion customization options for the cars, including body kit pieces, paint designs to download from the community, and pretty much anything you can imagine.
-You can even replace the fantastic in-game radio stations with Xbox’s Groove Music, if that’s your thing – though I’d prefer Spotify integration but it’s a minor nitpick.
+You can even replace the fantastic in-game radio stations with Xbox’s Groove Music if that’s your thing – though I’d prefer Spotify integration it’s a minor nitpick.